freerange/site/soups/weeknotes/week-371.snip.markdown

 * Our staging date for [pension auto-enrolment][] is 1st April and so Chris double-checked that we're compliant with the legislation.

-Thanks it for this week.
+That's it for this week.
 Until next time.

 -- James